Yufan029/Notes/dotnet/dotnet+react/notes.md

   - List, ListItem, ListItemText

 ### Lesson 9 mkcert (Certificate Authorization) ###
-- Get the dev env as near as production env.
+- Get the dev env as samiliar as production env.
   - use https
   - have certificates
 - mkcert